-RUSS-4301 Genre Studies in Russian Literature The study of a major genre such as the novel. drama, poetry, or the short story.
+RUSS-4301 Genre Studies in Russian Literature

+The study of a major genre such as the novel. drama, poetry, or the short story.
 May be taken more than once, provided topics vary.
-Prerequisite: RUSS 2302 or the equivalent.

 RUSS-4310 Seminar in Russian Literature

 The in-depth study of a single theme, movement, or author in Russian literature.
 May be taken more than once, provided topics vary.

-Prerequisite: RUSS 2302 or the equivalent.